cfe-lab/Kive/CONTRIBUTING.md

 TypeScript compiler installed, which should happen when you run `npm install`.
 Don't edit any js file which has a ts equivalent as these changes will be overwritten.
-When editing ts files, it is useful to have the compiler run in watch mode as a background task using `tsc -w`.
+When editing ts files, it is useful to have the compiler run in watch mode as a background task using `npm run ts-watch`.
 Be sure to adhere to Kive's TypeScript style by running `grunt tslint` on your contributions.

 A similar pattern is true for CSS and Sass files.
-You can run the Sass compiler in watch mode using `sass --watch`.
+You can run the Sass compiler in watch mode using `npm run sass-watch`.

+Run both the TypeScript and Sass watchers simultaneously with `npm run watch-all`.

 ### Updating embedded icon files ###